 Litigation financiers are most capable of bearing and managing the risk associated with monetizing a legal claim, and therefore best positioned to aggregate legal claim portfolios.
 As discussed, the aggregation of a legal claim portfolio necessarily lowers the risk associated with investing in a single legal claim, and thereby lowers the cost of capital for that investment.
 This lower cost of capital is passed on to a company holding a legal claim in the form of the litigation financier ascribing a higher valuation to the asset than could otherwise be ascribed by the company originally holding the asset.
-This provides the company with an opportunity to sell a portion of the asset at this higher valuation in order to finance the monetization of the asset and the company's underlying business.
+Litigation finance provides companies with the opportunity to sell a portion of a claim asset at this higher valuation in order to finance both the cost of monetizing the asset and the company's underlying business.